zydezu/dotfiles/README.md

 See `mango/binds.conf` for the full list.

 Before starting mangowm, make sure `monitor.conf` is configured for your display setup to ensure the desktop loads correctly.

+## Things To Check

+When applying these dotfiles and logging into mango from your login manager, it may seem like things are not working.
+Check the configuration files in `mango/monitor.conf`, `mango/waybar/config.jsonc` and `hypr/hyprlock.conf`  specifically for setting a monitor output (you may need to change or remove lines like `DP-1`).